isinghrana/ai-starterkit-mymeds/chapter2/Readme.md

-# Chapter 2 - Upload Image and run the process to save Information to Database
+# Chapter 2 - Resource Creation

 ## Objective
-Upload a Medicine bottle image to Azure Storage Account and have a record created in Azure CosmosDB Database with location of the image on the storage account
+Create Resources to be used for the solution in the subsequent chapters

 ## Azure Concepts/Terms